open/close all folders

 - Blood Knight: While he is the Only Sane Man of the military, Shikishima does not hesitate to enjoy a good fight, as being a soldier is the one thing he can do best.
 In the latter half of the manga, after his organization is gone and he is isolated from the rest of the military due to Neo Tokyo's destruction, he engages in numerous battles himself.

 - Only Sane Man: The movie can give this impression of him, given that he is dealing with heavily corrupt politicians on one side and researchers who don't seem willing to balance the potential benefits of their research against the demonstrably severe risks.
-He's trying to run the research program while also trying to minimize the risk to the surrounding city.
+He's trying to run the research program while also trying to minimize the risk to the surrounding city and the world.

 - Papa Wolf: To the Espers, and also to Kaori in the movie.
 Because Tetsuo was advancing on her, he was the only one aside from Kaneda to score a hit with his gun.

 - Took a Level in Badass: After the time skip in the manga.
 Before, he's a very angry Elite Mook who spends his whole time shouting conflicting orders.
 After, he's a much more thoughtful and outright heroic character who shows that he's a very badass fighter who's not to be messed with as time goes on, leading up to him attempting to take out Tetsuo head on.

 - Ambiguous Disorder: His behavior in the manga heavily resembles nonverbal autism, but it is never given an official explanation.

 - Ascend to a Higher Plane of Existence In the anime.
 The big explosion that left that massive crater was caused by him ascending into an energy form.
 E=mc^2 and all that.
 In the manga, he also does this with the Espers, though the process is less confusing.